top of page

 Making the Decision

-Lap of Love: Quality of Life Scoring Tools (PDF)
+Lap of Love: Quality-of-Life Scoring Tools (PDF)

-Includes a Quality of Life Scale that can help you make the best decision for your pet.
+Quality-of Life Scale that can help you make the best decision for your pet.

 American Humane: Euthanasia: Making the Decision